 “We heard you the first time.”
 Shelby replied.
 “This message.
 It’s from God, isn’t it?
 The big psycho in the sky.
 The one that stole all the children.
-The one that created life just so He could snuff it out.”
+The one that created life, just to snuff it out.”

 “He did not make life, Mark Edward Shelby.
 He IS life.
 If you feel that He is unjust and cruel, why do you still cling to Him?”

-“We don’t have time for this.”
-Strawberries said.
+“We ain’t got time for this.”
+Strawberries interrupted.
 “Shelb, she might be our way out.”

 “To light us on fire.”
 Shelby muttered.